MollyShuu/CyEn2ZhSum/README.md

-# Code and dataset for "Clue-Guided Cross-Lingual Abstractive Summarization"
+# Code and dataset for "DKCS: A Dual Knowledge-Enhanced Abstractive Cross-Lingual Summarization Method based on Graph Attention Networks"

-### We share the CyEn2ZhSum dataset and code of "Clue-Guided Cross-Lingual Abstractive Summarization" here.
+### We share the CyEn2ZhSum dataset and code of DKCS here.

 ## Code
 The code for ClueGraphSum is placed in the repertory ```./Code/```.